shaazmj24/PasswordManager/README.md

 ### Why Is This Project of Interest to You?
 This project is interesting because it solves a real-world problem, involves security-focused features like encryption, and provides an opportunity to learn and apply Java programming concepts.

+### User Stories
+- As a user, I want to be able to **add a password entry** to my **password manager**, so that I can store my login credentials for different applications.
+- As a user, I want to be able to **view a list of all stored password entries**
+- As a user, I want to be able to **retrieve a stored password fo a specific account**.
+- As a user, I want to be able to **generate a strong, random password**, so that I can use it for new accounts or update existing ones.
+- As a user, I want my passwords to be **encrypted before being saved**, so that they are stored securely and cannot be easily accessed by unauthorized users.
+- As a user, I want to able to **decrypt** my encrypted password.
+- As a user, I want to able to **delete** a password entry by application name